pjmahoney/simple-php-git-deploy/README.md

 ## Usage

  * Configure the script and put it somewhere that's accessible from the Internet.
-The preferred way to configure it is to use `deploy-config.php` file.
+The preferred way to configure it is to use `deploy-[site]-config.php` file.
-   Rename `deploy-config.example.php` to `deploy-config.php` and edit the configuration options there.
+   Rename `deploy-config.example.php` to `deploy-[site]-config.php`, where [site] is an identifier to specify a configuration file and edit the configuration options there.
 That way, you won't have to edit the configuration again if you download the new version of `deploy.php`.
+The use of the [site] directive allows you to have multiple directories configured for deployment with one script.
  * Configure your git repository to call this script when the code is updated.
    The instructions for GitHub and Bitbucket are below.